 Léa Lemay Lapointe

 Léa joined the NeuroMotrix team as a kinesiologist in June 2021.
-She has a degree in kinesiology from UQAM and a certification in rehabilitation in chronic pain context from the Institut de kinésiologie du Québec.
+She holds a bachelor’s degree in kinesiology from the Université du Québec à Montréal and a certification in chronic pain rehabilitation from the Institut de kinésiologie du Québec.

-She worked for over 10 years at Nautilus Plus as a level 3 personal trainer and assistant manager.
-She also worked at the CHUM with a clientele living with COPD (chronic obstructive pulmonary disease) and in a rehabilitation clinic with people living with chronic pain, health mental problems, musculoskeletal injuries …
+She worked for more than 10 years at Nautilus Plus as a level 3 personal trainer and assistant manager.
+Her career path has also been enriched by her experience at the CHUM with a clientele living with COPD (chronic obstructive pulmonary disease) and her experience in a rehabilitation clinic with people living with chronic pain, mental health problems, musculoskeletal injuries, etc.

-Very active in her daily life, she practices hiking and running.
-She has already done a marathon and several half-marathons.
-Her dynamism and her experience will make you want to be physically active.
-She is responsible for some private and group sessions.
-She likes to make her customers laugh.
+Very active in her daily life, she hikes and runs.
+She has already run a marathon and several half-marathons.
+Her dynamism and experience will give you a taste for physical activity.
+You will find her in private and in our group sessions.
+You will see that she loves to make her clients laugh.